-Find out more about BioBlitz 2014 which is being held on 23-24 May at Glenarm Castle Estate, County Antrim.
+Find out more about BioBlitz 2014 which was held on 23-24 May at Glenarm Castle Estate, County Antrim.

 CEDaR provides help and advice about bats.
 Enquiries range from a general interest to dealing with fear of bats, requests for talks and advice on the bats or their roosts.

 One of CEDaR’s core objectives is to facilitate recording projects or initiatives, normally five each year.
 These projects are typically partnerships between a number of funders and members of the wider recording community.